What Bruce does during his "Regular Servicing"

 - Check security program logs, verify removal of bad things, then empty their quarantine.

 - Check Windows logs for problems.
 Track down problems and solve them if needed & possible.
 This can take awhile, or not not much time at all.
-It depends on how long it has been since I last looked that the logs, and what I find and fix.
+It depends on how long it has been since I last looked at the logs, and what I find and fix.

 - Backup the Windows Registry